vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/clusterprovider.md

   and whose value is the cluster provider's `id` property.
 * The form must contain _all_ information that you want to keep.
 You cannot store state in the provider between pages - you _must_ pass it from page to page.
-(For example, if you first page asks for a region ID and your second page for a name, then the form on the second page should contain a hidden element that preserves the region ID.)
+(For example, if your first page asks for a region ID and your second page for a name, then the form on the second page should contain a hidden element that preserves the region ID.)
 * The form should contain enough information for the `next` method to work out where